top of page

 I've made £100 for a one-hour market research study in the past, and £40 to £50 for an hour of your input is far from unusual these days!

-Since Covid, most market research projects have moved to online platforms to be conducted, such as Zoom, where you may speak to a researcher via your PC, laptop, smartphone or tablet from the comfort of your sofa or your desk at work during your lunch break!
-Some projects may be focus group orientated, so you may meet up with others to discuss a particular subject, either online or via group chat format.
+Since the COVID-19 pandemic, most market research projects have transitioned to online platforms for conducting research, such as Zoom, where you can speak with a researcher via your PC, laptop, smartphone, or tablet from the comfort of your sofa or desk at work during your lunch break.

 For more information on how market research projects are conducted and which companies to sign up with, you can find out more in my market research blog post.